wix-incubator/rdb-histogram/README.md

 * 99%tile
 * 99.9%tile

-With the default configuration, the RDBHistogram tracks 1:00 - 1:15 minutes of history to compute the statistics (it uses 4 historic buckets of 15 seconds each plus one current bucket of between 0..15 seconds).
+With the default configuration, the RDBHistogram tracks last minute statistics with 10% accuracy.
+Compared to other algorithms
-The default configuration ensures precision of about 10% in the computed percentile values.
+(the algorithm used by [Metrics](https://github.com/dropwizard/metrics)), the RDB histogram provides better accuracy, predictability and a smaller memory footprint.

 ## Why?

-Read the comparison with the popular Metrics Histogram algorithm [here](metrics-vs-rdb.md).
+Read the comparison with the popular Metrics Histogram algorithm <link to our blog post>.

 ## Usage

 Create the histogram object

 ```
-var RDBHistogram = require('../src/rdb-histogram');
+var RDBHistogram = require('rdb-histogram');
 var histogram = new RDBHistogram();
 ```